Chadkendu/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the second tasks for the shell basics
+This is the third question on the shell basics